I Didn’t Expect That 15 Years Ago

-I could have the following attitude
+I could have the following attitude:

-Firstly, that gives pressure, and secondly there’s not much room for improvement if I’m perfect already.
+Firstly, that gives pressure, and secondly, there’s not much room for improvement if I’m perfect already.

 I could also have the practice attitude.

-In that case, I would say to myself: “I’m practicing to be a teacher”
+In that case, I would say to myself: “I’m practicing to be a teacher.”

 If you’re having this attitude, you don’t get as annoyed if things don’t work out perfectly.
 After all, it’s just practice.
-And now you can feel excited about improving the thing that didn’t went well.
+And now you can feel excited about improving the thing that didn’t go well.

 If you don’t assume you’re perfect at it, you’re always looking for small things to improve.
-And that makes my job into a constant adventure for me, where I can learn, grow, and improve myself every single day.
+And that makes my job a constant adventure for me, where I can learn, grow, and improve myself every single day.

 This helps to see things more lightly and you even get a way better teacher.

-I am currently practicing many things in my life, such as
+I am currently practicing many things in my life, such as:

 - being a teacher